tymlim96/PayFree/README.md

 # PayFree

-PayFree web application link: https://payfree.live
+**PayFree web application link**: https://payfree.live

-YouTube instructions on using the web application: https://youtu.be/qN7n4XTbbWM
+**YouTube instructions** on using the web application: https://youtu.be/qN7n4XTbbWM

 PayFree is a full-stack web application for **tracking shared holiday expenses** among friends.
 It allows you to log trip expenses, calculate who owes whom, and settle debts easily.